h-yung/tweet-getter-analyzer/README.md

 - [x] Make successful server-side req to Twitter API (Postman -> server -> API).
 A long struggle later, it turns out the env vars were not actually being found/recognized server-side.
 Trimmed dependencies back down and imported dotenv for the main controller instead.
 - Brief digression into hosting solution/search.
 Fly.io did not deploy properly (something to do with husky in the errors)?
 - [x] Fix some formatting/width styling wonkiness.
-- [ ] Finish sentiment analysis piece.
+- [x] Finish sentiment analysis piece.
-  - Fix CORS issue with SA temp.
+  - Fix CORS issue with SA temp: This disappeared just as suddenly as it occurred.
   - Rewrite for text array and passing tweets array.
-- [ ] Format analysis outputs.
+- [x] Format analysis outputs.
 - [ ] Figure out deployment.
+- [ ] Make analysis output more visual.

 ## Setup notes for development